United States Department of State

 In addition to the general requirements for employment in the Foreign Service, all Construction Engineer candidates must have at least a Bachelor's degree at the time of appointment, as indicated above.

-To apply, applicants must first register on USAJOBS at www.usajobs.gov and create an online federal resume.
+To apply, applicants must first register on USAJOBS and create an online federal resume.
 Your online resume must be typed or you may cut and paste an existing resume into the space provided.
-Once you have completed the registration process, select the "Apply Online" button to the right of the vacancy.
-That button will transfer you to Gateway to State.
-Please note that the deadline to submit completed applications is July 9, 2014.
+Once you have completed the registration process, select the "Apply Online" button to the right of the vacancy (https://www.usajobs.gov/GetJob/ViewDetails/387482300).
+This button will transfer you to Gateway to State.
+Please note that the deadline to submit completed applications is December 29, 2014.

 Follow the "Apply Online" instructions at Gateway to State by answering self-assessment questions for the specific job to which you are applying.
 When completed, the information you provided at USAJOBS and the answers to the Gateway to State questions will become your application.
 Your registration, resume, and responses to questions will be used to evaluate your qualifications for this job.
 In addition, you may need to fax or upload some information to complete your application package.